-The organization of the article is as follows: in Section \ref{GEN} we discuss the general strategy obtaining general expressions which will later be used in the study of particular models.
-The most important equations in this section are given by Eqs.~\eqref{nsk} and \eqref{NREfinal} from which the limits for the other cosmological quantities presented in the tables follow.
-In Section \ref{MOD} we study three models of inflation that present slightly different characteristics for our approach to apply: first we study Natural Inaflation (NI) where it is only necessary to eliminate the symmetry breaking parameter $f$ to establish the results since the global constant $V_0$ (see Eq.~\eqref{nipot}) does not participate in what follows.
-On the contrary in the Mutated Hybrid Inflation model it is necessary to eliminate the two parameters, both the global constant $V_0$ and the mass parameter $\mu$ (see Eq.~\eqref {MHI}) because only then closed form solutions can be found.
-Finally the Starobinsky model is a model with only a global parameter $V_0$ (see Eq.~\eqref {staropot}) that does not participate in the subsequent study.
-For this reason, it is possible to establish an equation that relates $n_s$ with $r$ directly, facilitating the obtention of constraints.
-In Section \ref{CONSISTENCY} we compare the results obtained with previous works and show the consistency between the different procedures.
+The organization of the article is as follows: in Section \ref{GEN} we discuss the strategy obtaining general expressions which will be used later in the study of particular models.
+The most important equations in this section are given by Eqs.~\eqref{nsk} to \eqref{NREfinal} from which the bounds for cosmological quantities follow.
+In Section \ref{MOD} we study three examples from a class of models of the $\alpha$-attractor type \cite{German:2021rin} and the results are presented in Figs.~\ref{Nre124} and \ref{nsk124} and the tables \ref{bounds124} and \ref{0.9649}.
+In Section \ref{CONSISTENCY} we compare the results obtained with previous related work and show the consistency between the different procedures.
 Finally we conclude in Section \ref{CON}.